oleglukin/sino-logic16/README.md

 EPL query used for aggregation:

     select id_location, id_detected, count(*)
-	from SignalEvent#time_batch(1 sec)
+	from SignalEvent#time_batch(2 sec)
 	group by id_location, id_detected

-It collects events during one second time interval and then provides results to the aggregation listener.
+It collects events during 2 seconds time interval and then provides results to the aggregation listener.
 Results are grouped by location and status (`id_detected`).

 ### EventSource
 There is also a console app to test the API: **EventSource** project.
-Update configuration (appsettings.json) and run to post sample events to API:
+Update configuration (appsettings.json) and run the app to post sample events to API:

     {
       "ApiEndpoint": "http://localhost:5000/api/signalevent",